uahcyber/ctfwriteups/tenablectf2021/stego/Look at all the pixels, where do they all come from/README.md

 ![](look%20at%20all%20the%20pixels.002.png)

 Interesting, it does seem that each pixel is a distinct color with no real relation to the pixels around them.
 Perhaps the hex values for each color represent something?
-Let's grab the hex values of the first few couple pixels using the color picker tool:
+Let's grab the hex values of the first couple pixels using the color picker tool:

 ![](look%20at%20all%20the%20pixels.003.png)